Timeline of the Egyptian Crisis under the SCAF: February

 On 1 February 73 people were killed at a football game, in a stadium in Port Said.
 The riots began when fans of the team El Masry invaded the stadium, some of them carrying knives, and attacked fans of the rival team, Al Ahly.
 Initial media reports stated that more than 70 people were killed, with the death toll rising.

 Numerous protests then took place, following this event.
 On Thursday, 2 February, protesters took to the streets of Cairo, enraged by the fact that the lax security had failed in preventing this tragedy from happening.
 Some of the protesters were heard chanting that Tantawi should be executed.
 The police then deployed tear gas, on the protesters.

 March

 On 17 March, Pope Shenouda III died, at the age of 88.
 His passing greatly affected the entire nation of Egypt, and especially the Coptic Christian community.

-On 24 March, numerous protesters took to the streets, angry that the football team El-Masry was banned for two more seasons, following the riots last month.
+On 24 March, protesters took to the streets, angry that the football team El-Masry was banned for two more seasons, following the riots last month.
 The army then attacked the protesters.
 At least one person was killed, and at least 18 others were injured.